Aaron Stanford: Career

 Director Bryan Singer was impressed with Stanford's performance in Tadpole, and cast him as Pyro in the 2003 blockbuster X2, a sequel to X-Men.
 He continued the role in the third installment, X-Men: The Last Stand, released in May 2006.
 Both movies are based on the Marvel Comics series X-Men.

-Stanford also starred in ABC's midseason replacement Traveler, a drama about two friends who believe they are set up by their good friend (Stanford) in order to make them look like the conspirators of a terrorist attack.
+Stanford also starred in ABC's midseason replacement Traveler, a drama about two friends who believe they are set up by their good friend (Stanford) to make them look like the conspirators of a terrorist attack.

 Stanford appeared in the 2006 remake of Wes Craven's The Hills Have Eyes.
 He also won the "One To Watch" award at the 2006 Young Hollywood Awards.
 And in that same year, he starred in the New Hampshire–based comedy, Live Free or Die, playing a wannabe tough-guy criminal named John Rudgate.
 Aaron also was the voice actor for Pvt.
 Polonsky in Call of Duty: World at War.
 In 2009, he played a troubled poker genius in a season eight episode of Law & Order: Criminal Intent, as well as Horace Cook Jr. in an episode of AMC's acclaimed show Mad Men.
 In 2010, he joined the CW's Nikita as Birkhoff.
 His character from the film The Hills Have Eyes appears in the 2012 video game Call of Duty: Black Ops II via Zombies Mode.